Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Methodology

 \subsubsection{BERTopic}

-BERTopic \cite{grootendorst2022bertopic} is a topic modeling technique that integrates transformer-based embeddings, dimensionality reduction, clustering, and topic representation to extract meaningful insights from textual data.
-It begins with a transformer embedding model, such as BERT or RoBERTa, to generate high-dimensional contextual embeddings that capture semantic relationships between words and documents.
-To enhance computational efficiency and clustering performance, UMAP (Uniform Manifold Approximation and Projection) is applied for dimensionality reduction, preserving essential structures in a lower-dimensional space.
-The reduced embeddings are then clustered using HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise), which dynamically determines the optimal number of topics based on data density, enabling the discovery of latent topics in an unsupervised manner.
-This method allows BERTopic to automatically generate topics without requiring the user to specify a predefined number.
-Additionally, BERTopic framework \cite{BERTopicFramework} offers the flexibility to manually specify the desired number of topics, allowing for both unsupervised and user-controlled topic generation.
-Finally, c-TF-IDF (class-based Term Frequency-Inverse Document Frequency) is employed to extract the most representative words for each cluster, improving topic interpretability.
-Combining these four components, BERTopic provides a scalable and flexible approach to topic modeling, making it particularly effective for analyzing large, unstructured text data.
-However, BERTopic has some limitations.
-It assumes each document belongs to a single topic, which may not fully capture multi-topic documents.
+BERTopic \cite{grootendorst2022bertopic} is a topic modeling technique that combines transformer-based embeddings, dimensionality reduction, clustering, and topic representation to extract insights from text.
+It uses models like BERT or RoBERTa to generate contextual embeddings, which are reduced in dimensionality using UMAP for efficient clustering.
+HDBSCAN is then applied to group similar texts and determine the number of topics based on data density.
+BERTopic also allows users to set a fixed number of topics manually.
+For interpretability, it employs class-based TF-IDF (c-TF-IDF) to extract representative words per cluster.
+While scalable and flexible, BERTopic assumes each document belongs to a single topic, which may limit its effectiveness on multi-topic texts.